Draupadi: Vanavasa

-Agyatvās (Incognito)
+Ajnatavasa (Incognito)

 On the thirteenth year of their exile, the Pandavas choose to stay in the Matsya Kingdom.
 Draupadi becomes the maid of Sudeshna, queen of Matsya, and serves her.

 One day Kichaka, Sudeshna's brother and the commander of king Virata's forces, happens to see Draupadi.
 He is filled with lust by looking at her and requests her hand in marriage.
 Draupadi refuses him, saying that she is already married to Gandharvas.
 Seeing his persistence, she warns Kichaka that her husbands are very strong and that he will not be able to escape death at their hands.
 Later, he convinces his sister, the queen Sudeshna, to help him win Draupadi.
 Sudeshna orders Draupadi to fetch wine from Kichaka's house, overriding Draupadi's protests.
 When Draupadi goes to get wine, Kichaka tries to molest her.

 Draupadi escapes and runs into the court of Virata.
 Kichaka kicks her in front of all the courtiers, including Yudhishthira.
 Fearful of losing his most powerful warrior, even Virat does not take any action.
 Bhima is present, and only a look from Yudhishthira prevents him from attacking Kichaka.
 Furious, Draupadi asks about the duties of a king and dharma.
 She then curses Kichaka with death by her husband's hand.
 Laughing it off, Kichaka only doubts their whereabouts and asks those present where the Gandharvas are.
 Yudhishthira addresses Draupadi as Sairandhri and orders her to go to the temple, as Kichaka would not do anything to her there (in some versions, he recommends she seeks refuge with the queen).
 With this, the king asks Kichaka to leave and praises Yudhishthira's reply as he himself could not think of anything.

 Later that night, Bhima consoles Draupadi, and they hatch a plan to kill Kichaka.
 Draupadi meets with Kichaka, pretending to actually love him and agreeing to marry him on the condition that none of his friends or brothers will know about their relationship.
 Kichaka accepts her condition.
 Draupadi asks Kichaka to come to the dancing hall at night.
 Bhima (in the guise of Draupadi), fights with Kichaka and kills him.

 Draupadi calls the members of Kichaka's family and shows them the mutilated body of Kichaka.
 The murder is attributed to her Gandharva husbands.
 This angers Kichaka's brothers and they decide to burn her along with Kichaka's body to take revenge.
-After getting permission from Virata, Draupadi is forcefully tried to Kichaka's pyre.
+After getting permission from Virata, Draupadi is forcefully tied to Kichaka's pyre.
 Upon her pleading, Bhima runs for her help and kills the brothers of Kichaka, thus saving her from being burnt alive.